 Each classroom teacher will deal with general classroom disruptions by taking in-class disciplinary actions, by making a personal call to the parents or guardians, and/or scheduling conferences with parent(s)/guardian(s) and other school staff.
 Students who consistently exhibit poor behavior and/or work habits will have their parents notified by the classroom teacher.
 Only when the actions taken by the classroom teacher prove to be ineffective or when a student commits a severe disruption to the educational process, will the student be referred directly to the administration.
 In all cases where a student is referred to the administration, the teacher will be kept informed in regards to which interventions were used to stop the misbehavior.

 Prohibited Student Conduct

-Students may be disciplined for gross disobedience or misconduct, including but not limited to the following:
+The school administration is authorized to discipline students for gross disobedience or misconduct, including but not limited to: